What’s In a Name? Ziggy Stardust and the Spiders of Poetry

 When I started college, I had no idea what to major in.
 A guidance counselor gave me a test to determine my interests and aptitudes, and suggested communications/media, which is what I majored in—and still enjoy (I still greatly benefit from classes I took on linguistics, persuasive speaking, radio broadcasting, communication models, journalism, and more).
 By my junior year I found that I enjoyed my English literature classes the most, and I gained an English minor (almost enough for a major), on top of the psychology and history minors or whatever else I ended up with.
 I then went to graduate school to get an MA in English (including time at the University of London studying Chaucer and Shakespeare), and really loved grad school classes, especially writing my thesis (all 250 single-spaced pages, about Anthony Burgess’s invented language in the novel A Clockwork Orange—a text I’d still like to publish at some point).
 I also gained experience in the classroom, teaching Freshman English for two years, as well as English as a Second Language.
 All this time I was often writing, including haiku, which I learned about in high school in 1976.
 I finally started publishing my poetry during grad school (I don’t count the student publications that I contributed to in middle school, high school, and college as serious publication).
 I had one haiku accepted from my very first submission to Modern Haiku in 1988, and also had longer poems published in other journals, the first probably being in Mosaic, published by the University of California Riverside, also around 1988.

 Right after graduate school is also when I started my career in publishing, doing technical writing, editing, and graphic design (I once designed a Christmas card for Hank Ketchum, the comic strip artist who did “Dennis the Menace,” and also designed several of those infernal “Do Not Remove” tags that appear on mattresses).
 Later I took on document management, website development, and event management—which helped greatly with running haiku events such as the Haiku North America conference and the Seabeck Haiku Getaway.
-I worked for many years in book publishing shortly after grad school (including working on the very first “For Dummies” book, DOS For Dummies—and yes, the “For” is intentionally capitalized), and also worked for Microsoft for many years, as well as Amazon, Boeing, and other companies.
+I worked for many years in book publishing shortly after grad school (including working on the very first “For Dummies” book, DOS For Dummies—and yes, the “For” is intentionally capitalized), and also worked for Microsoft for many years, as well as Amazon, Boeing, and other companies, including work on Minecraft and several Xbox games.

 Did my journey begin with my name?
 I suspect that it did.
 This journey has all been to do with words, publishing, typography, design, and ultimately education and communication, with a dash of amusement and entertainment.
 My interest in poetry (not just haiku and tanka) has steadily grown, and I recently served my second term as poet laureate for the city of Redmond (a nicely paying gig).
 I have ideas for so many projects, including book manuscripts, and have written literally hundreds of essays and reviews that haven’t yet been published.
 So I feel like I’m looking more forward than backward.
 And now, whatever the future may bring, I can’t help but wonder: What if my parents had named me Ziggy?